Aliases for TNFRSF14 Gene

 This gene encodes a member of the TNF (tumor necrosis factor) receptor superfamily.
 The encoded protein functions in signal transduction pathways that activate inflammatory and inhibitory T-cell immune response.
 It binds herpes simplex virus (HSV) viral envelope glycoprotein D (gD), mediating its entry into cells.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2014]

 GeneCards Summary for TNFRSF14 Gene

-TNFRSF14 (Tumor Necrosis Factor Receptor Superfamily, Member 14) is a Protein Coding gene.
+TNFRSF14 (Tumor Necrosis Factor Receptor Superfamily Member 14) is a Protein Coding gene.
 Diseases associated with TNFRSF14 include herpes simplex and follicular lymphoma.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include ubiquitin protein ligase binding and tumor necrosis factor-activated receptor activity.
 An important paralog of this gene is TNFRSF11B.

 UniProtKB/Swiss-Prot for TNFRSF14 Gene